 Member of Hoover IP² Working Group Steering Committee

-Ross Levine is the Willis H. Booth Chair in Banking and Finance at the Haas School of Business, University of California, Berkeley; a research associate at the NBER; a member of the Council on Foreign Relations; and a member of the Scientific Advisory Council of the European Systemic Risk Board.
-His work focuses on the linkages among financial sector policies, the operation of financial systems, and the functioning of economies.
-His two most recent books, Rethinking Bank Regulation: Till Angels Govern and Guardians of Finance: Making Regulators Work for Us, stress that regulatory policies often stymie competition and encourage risk-taking, with deleterious effects on productivity growth and living standards.
-Levine has published more than one hundred scholarly articles and advises governments, central banks, and multilateral organizations.
+Ross Levine is the Willis H. Booth Chair in Banking and Finance at the Haas School of Business, University of California, Berkeley; a research associate at the National Bureau of Economic Research (NBER); a member of the Council on Foreign Relations; and a member of the Scientific Advisory Council of the European Systemic Risk Board.
+His work focuses how financial sector policies and the operation of financial systems shape economic growth, entrepreneurship, and economic prosperity more generally.
+His two most recent books, Rethinking Bank Regulation: Till Angels Govern and Guardians of Finance: Making Regulators Work for Us, stress that regulatory policies often stymie competition and encourage excessive risk-taking, with deleterious effects on productivity growth and living standards.
+Levine advises governments, central banks, regulatory agencies, and multilateral organizations.